erdnaxe/kraby/docs/training_one_leg.md

 ![Training results](img/training_one_leg_pytorch-a2c-ppo-acktr-gail.png)

+!!! note

+    16 trainings with different seeds were averaged to plot the previous figure.
+    The light blue zone corresponds to the standard error.

 **The training is successful and converges after 300k steps.**
 The `enjoy.py` script shows the leg moving to the fixed target, but it vibrates after reaching the objective.